MayouKurayami/KK_SetParentVR/README.md

 - Limited functionality in 3P.
 Currently only the first girl's position will be controlled.
 The plugin cannot control the position and pose of the second girl.

 - With male following enabled, the shadow casted by the male body may be distracting.
-Use [KK_HAutosets](https://github.com/MayouKurayami/KK_HAutoSets) to disable it.
+Use [KK_HSceneOptions](https://github.com/MayouKurayami/KK_HSceneOptions) to disable it.

-- When using SetParentVR to control the animation speed, the female may stop speaking voiced lines due to the constant fluctuation in piston speed.
-Use the **Auto Voice Time** feature of [KK_HAutosets](https://github.com/MayouKurayami/KK_HAutoSets) to bypass this issue.
+- When using SetParentVR to control the animation speed, the female may stop speaking voice lines due to the constant fluctuation in piston speed.
+Use the **Speech Control** feature of [KK_HSceneOptions](https://github.com/MayouKurayami/KK_HSceneOptions) to bypass this issue.

 <br>